Wondering whether to use propane or natural gas?

 So using propane gas might just save you thousands of dollars, and that’s plenty of meat and beers to be had!

-Let us know what type of gas grill you prefer in the comments below!
+Let us know what type of gas grill you prefer in the comments below, and why!